Microlocal Analysis of Quantum Fields on Curved Spacetimes: The theorems of Radzikowski

 \end{definition}

-\subsection{The theorems of Radzikowski}
+\section{The theorems of Radzikowski}

-We know prove the theorems of Radzikowski \cite{R1, R2} on the microlocal characterization of Hadamard states.
-We will use the formalism of complex fields, in which case Thm. \ref{theo7.1} is due to Wrochna \cite{W}.
+We now prove the theorems of Radzikowski \cite{R1, R2} on the microlocal characterization of Hadamard states.
+We will use the formalism of complex fields, in which case Theorem \ref{theo7.1} is due to Wrochna \cite{W}.

 Let us first introduce a list of conditions. \begin{definition} A pair of continuous maps $\Lambda^{\pm}: \coinf(M)\to \cD'(M)$ satisfy